Galloway Township, New Jersey: Geography

 According to the U.S. Census Bureau, the township had a total area of 114.49 square miles (296.52 km2), including 88.67 square miles (229.65 km2) of land and 25.82 square miles (66.87 km2) of water (22.55%).
+Galloway Township serves as a growing edge city to neighboring Atlantic City.

-Pomona (2010 Census population of 7,124) and Smithville (2010 Census population of 7,242) are unincorporated communities and census-designated places (CDPs) located within Galloway Township.
+Absecon Highlands (2020 Census population of 1,414), Cologne (1,461), Germania (297), Leeds Point (205), Oceanville (793), Pomona (7,416), Smithville (7,242), and Stockton University (2,428) are unincorporated communities and census-designated places (CDPs) located within Galloway Township.

-Other unincorporated communities, localities and place names located partially or completely within the township include Absecon, Absecon Highlands, Brigantine Junction, Cologne, Cologne Station, Conovertown, Doughtys, Germania, Hewittville, Higbeetown, Island Beach, Johnsontown, Leeds Point, Oceanville, Pinehurst, Pomerania, South Egg Harbor, Somersville and the "Township Center".
+Other unincorporated communities, localities and place names located partially or completely within the township include Absecon, Brigantine Junction, Cologne Station, Conovertown, Doughtys, Hewittville, Higbeetown, Island Beach, Johnsontown, Pinehurst, Pomerania, South Egg Harbor, Somersville, and the "Township Center".

-The township borders the municipalities of Absecon, Egg Harbor City, Egg Harbor Township, Hamilton Township, Mullica Township, Port Republic in Atlantic County; Bass River Township and Washington Township in Burlington County; and Little Egg Harbor Township in Ocean County.
+The township borders the municipalities of Absecon, Atlantic City, Egg Harbor City, Egg Harbor Township, Hamilton Township, Mullica Township, and Port Republic in Atlantic County; Bass River Township and Washington Township in Burlington County; and Little Egg Harbor Township in Ocean County.

 The township is one of 56 South Jersey municipalities that are included within the New Jersey Pinelands National Reserve, a protected natural area of unique ecology covering 1100000 acre, that has been classified as a United States Biosphere Reserve and established by Congress in 1978 as the nation's first National Reserve.
 Parts of the township are included in the state-designated Pinelands Area, which includes portions of Atlantic County, along with areas in Burlington, Camden, Cape May, Cumberland, Gloucester, and Ocean counties.